pachyderm/docs/content/latest/deploy-manage/deploy/azure.md

   enabled: false
 ```

-## 5. Deploy Pachyderm
+## 5. Deploy MLDM
-You have set up your infrastructure, created your data container and a Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.
+You have set up your infrastructure, created your data container and a Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy MLDM.

 ### Update Your Values.yaml